DeanZOosto/DataPopulationOnWatch/README.md

 - Dry-run mode to preview changes
 - Rollback functionality
 - More robust error handling and retry logic
-- API endpoints for Groups, Accounts, Devices, Inquiries, Mass Import
+- API endpoints for Inquiries and Mass Import